FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 - **QuadrotorSim**: acts as an interface between Matlab logic and Coppelia simulation, managing the data communication between the two main modules and the project

+## Modeling
+We modeled the system dynamics following the Lagrangian formalism

 ## Experiments

 Two task trajectories are considered: